devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 This is the simplest case.
 In this mode, everything is automatic.

-Make sure the configuration file is setup and issue:
+Make sure the configuration file is setup.
+When everything is run on the same computer, the only important parameter is the X-Plane home folder that should be supplied in `XP_HOME` configuration variable.
+Alternatively, for convenience, the operating system `XP_HOME` environment variable can be set, especially if it is the only configuration variable that has to be changed.
+Then issue:

 ```sh
 cockpitdecks-cli
 ```

 Cockpitdecks will immediately start in demonstration mode and listen for X-Plane interaction.
-If Cockpitdecks finds that an aircraft is loaded and that Cockpitdecks `deckconfig` folder exists in the folder of that aircraft, Cockpitdecks will load this configuration.
+If Cockpitdecks detects tht X-Plane is running, finds that an aircraft is loaded, and that a Cockpitdecks `deckconfig` folder exists in the folder of that aircraft, Cockpitdecks will load this configuration.

 If no configuration is found, Cockpitdecks will listen and interpret X-Plane data but will not load a new configuration.